 First, let’s recap: What is crowdfunding?
 It’s almost exactly what it sounds like: A crowdfunding campaign lets you raise small amounts of money from a large group of people, often from all over the world.
 Perhaps the two biggest platforms are Indiegogo and Kickstarter—founded in 2007 and 2009, respectively—these two platforms have funded nearly 800,000 projects between them.

 Both are excellent platforms for fundraising and generating awareness of your brand.
 Let’s go through the difference between Indiegogo and Kickstarter so you’ll know which platform will best suit your burgeoning business.

-Kickstarter has funded 149,505 projects to date, and they’re still going strong.
+Kickstarter has funded more than 190,000 projects to date.
 This platform caters to artists, musicians, filmmakers, designers—any innovators who create products, services, or media they can share with others.
-For instance, you might have played the card game Exploding Kittens, which got its start on Kickstarter and raised over $8 million, or tried to talk to someone wearing In-Ear Wireless Headphones—the world’s first—which raised over $3 million.

 Even if you’re not making games or the latest tech gadget, if your business is based on creative talent and production, Kickstarter would be a great place to seek funding.

 That said, if you’re trying to fundraise for a charity—like personal needs, disaster relief, or an environmental project—you won’t be able to do it here.
 Kickstarter’s rules require that your project be something that you create and can then share with the world—or as they put it, “It’s finished.
 Here’s what we created.
 Enjoy!”
 (If you are looking to fundraise for a cause, whether it’s personal or global, you can try GoFundMe, which is run by Indiegogo and focuses exclusively on funding charities and other causes.)

 Campaign Rules: Indiegogo